 Another possible issue with the team has the be that of age and injuries at a couple of key positions.
 While Cespedes is currently healthy, that still doesn’t inspire much hope that he stays that way.
 Since the beginning of the 2017 season, Cespedes has played in just 119 of a possible 486 games.
 He has never played a full 162 game season and, at 34 years old, is unlikely to become more durable at this stage of his career.
 Another key position player who is aging out of his usefulness is 2B Robinson Cano.
 He has totaled just 23 long balls and 89 RBIs in his last 700 at-bats and is a bit long in the tooth at 37 to be playing second base on a regular basis.

-The only other glaring issue is their lack of any true centerfielder.
+The only other glaring issue for the Mets ahead of the opening day is their lack of any true centerfielder.
 Their outfield depth chart is made up of two natural corner players in Conforto and Nummo, natural infielders Davis and McNeil, along with Yoenis “Mr. Glass” Cespedes.
 As of now, it appears that Nimmo will be the square peg forced into a round hole until a better option is found.

 C – Wilson Ramos